CELEBRATING 30 YEARS OF EXCELLENCE

 Before treatment can begin, we need to be confident that you are suitable for Focused Shockwave Therapy.
 We do this by a Shockwave Assessment.

-Book your Shockwave Assessment with a GP today.
+Book your Shockwave Assessment today.

 How many sessions will I require?